equinor/appsec-demo-rce-python/README.md

 ### Clean-up

 In Equinor, the AppSec team computes statistics based on Github and Snyk.
 This projects has many issues, so it can skew those statistics.
-If you are running this presentation in Equinor, please delete the project from Snyk.
+If you are running this presentation in Equinor, please delete the project from Snyk after you are finished.
 Alternatively, you can set the project's `Lifecycle` to `SandBox`.

 # Disclaimer